 This summary highlights information contained elsewhere in this prospectus supplement and the accompanying prospectus.
 It does not contain all of the information you should consider before making an investment decision.
 You should read the entire prospectus supplement, the accompanying prospectus, the documents incorporated by reference and the other documents to which we refer for a more complete understanding of this offering.
-Please read "Risk Factors" beginning on page S-13 of this prospectus supplement and page 2 of the accompanying prospectus for more information about important factors that you should consider before buying common units in this offering.
+Please read "Risk Factors" beginning on page S-9 of this prospectus supplement and page 2 of the accompanying prospectus for more information about important factors that you should consider before buying common units in this offering.
 Unless we indicate otherwise, the information we present in this prospectus supplement assumes that the underwriters do not exercise their option.

 Throughout this prospectus supplement, when we use the terms "we," "us," "our," or "Inergy, L.P.," we are referring to Inergy, L.P. or to Inergy, L.P. and its subsidiaries collectively as the context requires.
 Unless otherwise indicated, the information contained in this prospectus supplement reflects our two-for-one common unit split completed on January 12, 2004.
-In addition, references to common units outstanding and ownership percentages in this prospectus supplement reflect only the impact of our issuance of 4,400,000 common units pursuant to this offering and do not reflect the underwriters' exercise of their option or the issuance of 3,568,139 common units pursuant to the equity commitments described below.